 }

-Let's break down the above validation in handleRegister:
+Let's break down the above validation in handleRegister

-1. We're making sure that password and confirm_password have values
+- We're making sure that

-2. We're making sure that password and confirm_password match.
+have values - We're making sure that

 If both are truthy, we'll continue on with form submission and clear errors.
 Otherwise, we set error to true and inform the user of the error, which appears right above the first input inside of the "header" named slot.